 What is there to celebrate with Biikin every February 21-22 after reading the dramatic history of the Nordfriesen above?

-The word biik or biikin is related to the English word 'beacon', the German word Bake, the Dutch word baken, and, lastly, the Mid-Frisian word beaken.
+The word biik or biikin is related to the English word ‘beacon’, the German word Bake, the Dutch word baken, and, lastly, the Mid-Frisian word beaken.
 So, it is clear what it means: a fire to let ships know where the coast is, and to help navigate through or along it.
 Beacons are especially vital for navigating the Wadden Sea with all the islands, gullies and the lack of natural landmarks due to the flat landscape.
 Beacons were placed everywhere at the Wadden Sea and the adjacent shallow inland seas and bays.
 Maintenance and making sure the beacons were timely replaced when the course of gullies changed, cost money.
-Therefore, in the early modern period, skippers had to pay a tax called bakengeld 'beacon money'.
-Anyway, you will understand that beacons, together with such a violent sea history and treacherous coast, belong to the hard-core symbols of this water people.
+Therefore, in the early modern period, skippers had to pay a tax called bakengeld ‘beacon money’.
+Anyway, the reader will understand that beacons, together with such a violent sea history and treacherous coast, belong to the hard-core symbols of this water people.

 When the reader thinks back to the two waves of colonization emigrating from southern Frisia in the Early Middle Ages, as described above, combined with the lack of modern means of communication, these fires were perhaps their way to maintain contact with where the Nordfriesen originally came from.
 Not a beacon for the ships that sailed off, and not to ward off evil spirits.
 No, it was a beacon to stay in contact with their distant relatives across the sea.
 The relatives and the motherland these colonists had left behind when they emigrated for better opportunities to an area that would become Nordfriesland.

 To follow up on this theme, a more sophisticated explanation is that the practice of the Biikin celebration even dates back to the Great Migration period and testifies to the origin of the Frisian people.
-The Old-Frisian Hunsinger Law Code, written in the early fourteenth century, states the following:
+The Old Frisian Hunsinger Law Code, written in the early fourteenth century, states the following:

 Tha alle Fresa skipad weren, tha leweden hia, hoc hira sae rest thene londgong nome, thet hia ene pictunna bernde end tha otherum thermithe kethe, thet hia londgong nimen hede.